Responsive Roadmapping: Guiding Change and Product Line Pivots

 Large businesses face a demanding challenge.
 They must work efficiently and carry out change effectively.
 And they must do both at the same time.
 The big problem for management teams is that the practices they’ve installed in their companies will do one but not the other.
 And the problem causes significant challenges for innovation and product management.

 Delivering the right products and services at the right time is crucial.
 Doing this well and doing it repeatedly helps form deep connections with customers.
 And it helps fend off competitors while driving up revenue.
-These outcomes are critical to a company’s well-being, especially during the current Covid economic crisis.
+These outcomes are critical to a company’s well-being, especially as the pressure to change intensify.
+Today, nearly every company in the world is facing a tsunami of change related to markets, technologies, and our economy.

-Creating and delivering products is where companies must deal with a need for efficiency tied to a demand for change.
-And it’s at this junction of efficiency and change many companies don’t meet the challenge.
-They struggle to pull off smart strategy moves and pivots.
-And they lose opportunities.
+Coping with change while efficiently creating and delivering new products is no small task.
+And it’s at this junction of efficiency and change many companies face a difficult challenge.
+They struggle to pull off smart strategy moves and pivots in response to the change.
+They lose opportunities and their product line velocity decreases.
 Plus, without even knowing, companies often cause themselves problems that linger into the future.

-The many changes companies face with the Covid economy worsens the efficiency and change dilemma.
-Never have innovation and product management professionals had greater pressure on them to solve the problem.
-But to break through the challenge, companies need new tools, new thinking, and a completely new mindset.
+The magnitude and frequency of changes companies face exacerbate the problem.
+Never have innovation and product management professionals confronted greater pressure to solve the “change vs. efficiency” dilemma.
+The answers not easy.
+But to overcome the challenge, companies need new tools, new thinking, and a completely new mindset.
 Let me explain.

 The exception is product portfolio management (PPM.)
 Its job is to plan work across multiple projects.
 But PPM doesn’t include idea creation or other front-end work.
 Nor does PPM include in-market product management.
 Instead, PPM assumes, often incorrectly, that managers agree on a strategy.
-It then seeks to maximize project work plans based on that strategy.
-But when viewed from a strategic impact lens, the drawbacks are notable.
-PPM works to deliver projects, not create more powerful innovations.
+It then seeks to maximize project work plans based on “priorities” derived from that strategy.

 The Multi-Product View